Nautobot

 A Model Context Protocol (MCP) server for interacting with Nautobot APIs using semantic search and dynamic API requests.
 This server provides intelligent access to Nautobot instances and a comprehensive knowledge base of Nautobot-related repositories.

-nautobot_dynamic_api_request: Execute any HTTP method against Nautobot APIsnautobot_openapi_api_request_schema: Discover API endpoints through semantic searchnautobot_kb_semantic_search: Search through indexed Nautobot documentation and code
+nautobot_dynamic_api_request: Execute any HTTP method against Nautobot APIsnautobot_openapi_api_request_schema: Discover API endpoints through semantic searchnautobot_kb_semantic_search: Search through indexed Nautobot documentation and code- Repository management tools for maintaining the knowledge base

 The easiest way to run the Nautobot MCP server is using Docker: